 The power of a mixer grinder has multiple implications.
 It signifies the ability of a mixer grinder to handle tough ingredients; it indicates the speed with which it can grind and it also throws light on the load it can handle.

 In India, the most popular segment within mixer grinders is 500-749 watts, followed by 750 watts.
 This is probably because the 500-749 Watt segment is priced a lot more economically than 750-watt mixer grinders.
 Then of course you have 900 and 1000 watt mixer grinders from Sujata and Bosch, which are more expensive.
-In the commercial segment, Preethi, Sujata and other brands sell mixer Grinders with 1400+ watts.
+In the commercial segment, Preethi, Sujata and other brands sell mixer grinders with 1400+ watts.

-Almost all domestic mixer grinders irrespective of their power has an RPM of 17-23K without load.
+Almost all domestic mixer grinders irrespective of their power have an RPM of 17-23K without load.
 The RPM here refers to the number of times the blades rotate per minute.
 When you add the ingredients to the jar, the RPM drops down significantly as it now has to overcome the resistance of grinding ingredients.
 This is where the power of the motor comes into play.

 A 750-watt mixer grinder on the other hand may be able to achieve an RPM of 11-13K cycles with the load.
 As a result, it is comparatively quicker and there is no undue stress on the motor.
-So, even if you grind full load or tough ingredients on a frequent basis, the motor and the appliance is able to handle it.
+So, even if you grind full load or tough ingredients on a frequent basis, the motor and the appliance are able to handle it.

 A 900-1000 watt mixer grinder is incredibly quick.
 It can grind heavy loads in no time and its motors are quite durable too.
+Generally, they run at an RPM of 19-22K without load.

 Related reading: Best Juicer Mixer Grinders In India